eejai42/conceptual-model-completeness-conjecture-toe-meta-model/research/baseball/README.md

   Affiliations: SSoT.me, EffortlessAPI.com

 ### Abstract
 The Baseball extension of the CMCC (Conceptual Model Completeness Conjecture) systematically represents baseball’s core objects—Teams, Players, Games, Innings, At-Bats—under a single Snapshot-Consistent schema.
-Using five foundational primitives (S, D, L, A, F), it encodes rules around scoring, outs, pitching results, roster management, and advanced stats, enabling cross-system synergy and easy maintenance.
-Everything from ball/strike logic to multi-season aggregated metrics can be modeled and updated as purely declarative data, removing the need for domain-specific baseball DSLs or ad hoc, code-scattered rules.
+We’ve rewritten the entire specification to be 100% declarative, replacing stepwise imperative logic with event-based or aggregator-based facts.
+Everything from run scoring, outs, pitch results, and roster assignments is specified as constraints, lookups, aggregator fields, or derived booleans—ensuring that the model is purely descriptive.
+No domain logic is expressed as do-this-then-do-that instructions.

 ![Baseball ToE Meta-Model Entity Diagram](baseball.png)

 ### Key Points
-- Models baseball’s entire rule structure—teams, rosters, innings, batting orders, stats—declaratively with aggregator formulas, lambdas, and constraints.
+- Models baseball’s entire rule structure—teams, rosters, innings, batting orders, stats—declaratively with aggregator formulas, event-based facts, and constraints.
-- Eliminates the need for dedicated baseball-simulation languages by storing the 'what' (the game logic) as first-class data relationships.
+- Eliminates the need for any imperative code blocks or specialized DSL instructions.
-- Demonstrates flexibility for advanced sabermetrics: from pitch-level detail to advanced team-level analytics.
+- Demonstrates flexibility for advanced sabermetrics, tying directly into this purely factual data structure.
-- Seamlessly integrates with other CMCC domains (e.g., economics or sociology) for cross-domain synergy (financial aspects of baseball, fan demographics, etc.).
+- Seamlessly integrates with other CMCC domains (e.g., economics or sociology) for cross-domain synergy.

 ### Implications
-- Provides a universal environment for capturing the rules of baseball—from simple youth-league style to MLB-level detail.
+- Provides a universal environment for capturing baseball rules in a purely fact-based manner.
-- Easily extended or internationalized (e.g., minor league variants, overseas leagues) without rewriting core logic.
+- Greatly simplifies or eliminates stateful code, since all logic is derived from the presence/absence of events or stated data.
-- Supports advanced analytics and queries—once in the data, any aggregator or custom lambda can examine on-base percentages, fielding metrics, or predicted outcomes.
+- Supports advanced analytics—once in the data, aggregator fields can unify everything from pitch-level detail to multi-season advanced metrics.

 ### Narrative
-#### CMCC Baseball Extension
+#### Purely Declarative Baseball Extension
-Baseball is a famously data-heavy sport, from the rules around balls and strikes to the infinite array of metrics (batting average, ERA, WAR, etc.).
-Historically, baseball logic has been scattered through textual rulebooks, custom-coded simulators, or ad hoc spreadsheets.
-Each approach repeats or re-implements the same concepts—teams, innings, outs, runs, at-bats—in its own way.
-By contrast, the CMCC Baseball Model encodes all these domain concepts in a purely declarative fashion, capturing every rule from the simplest (3 strikes = 1 out) to the more subtle (infield fly, balk, defensive shifts, advanced sabermetrics).
-It becomes the single source of truth for all baseball logic—human-readable, machine-readable, and universally translatable.
-Whether you’re building a fantasy league platform, a simulation game, or advanced baseball analytics, the same structural definitions serve as the foundation, letting you query, transform, or expand the baseball domain without rewriting business logic in code.
+In this version, we removed all imperative instructions (e.g., 'increment outs', 'set status') and replaced them with aggregator fields or constraints referencing new event entities or pre-existing relationships.
+For instance, an InningHalf’s outs are now simply the count of 'OutEvent' records referencing that half-inning.
+A game is 'in progress' if certain conditions in the data hold (status='IN_PROGRESS' AND we haven't reached final conditions).
+No procedure calls are needed to change states; the data itself drives the logic.
+This architecture helps ensure the system remains consistent and transparent: any change to the data is automatically reflected in the aggregator fields, with no hidden or procedural steps to update them.

 ---